-JavaScript is extremely broad-minded about the number of arguments you pass to a function.
+JavaScript is extremely broad-minded about the number of arguments you can pass to a function.
 If you pass too many, the extra ones are ignored.
-If you pass too few, the missing parameters get assigned the value undefined.
+If you pass too few, the missing parameters are assigned the value undefined.

 The downside of this is that it is possible-likely, even-that you'll accidentally pass the wrong number of arguments to functions.
 And no one will tell you about it.

-The upside is that this behavior can be used to allow a function to be called with different numbers of arguments.
+The upside is that you can use this behavior to allow a function to be called with different numbers of arguments.
 For example, this minus function tries to imitate the - operator by acting on either one or two arguments: